Healthy Dinner Ideas by a Personal Trainer

 Instructions:

-2. Heat a skillet.
-Sauté onion until soft, then add garlic and ground turkey; cook until turkey is browned.
-Stir in diced tomatoes, cooked quinoa, chili powder, cumin, and a pinch of salt.
-Spoon this filling into the peppers.
+5. Spoon filling into peppers.
 Pour a little water into the dish, cover with foil, and bake 25-30 minutes until peppers are tender.

 4. Black Bean Stuffed Sweet Potatoes (Vegetarian)